 The room also included breakfast in the hotel’s exquisitely designed restaurant Jansz, which is also a fantastic spot for both lunch and dinner, serving up modern European fare and casual, brasserie-style favourites.
 We recommend starting with a cocktail in the equally sumptuous bar.

 One of the best ways to explore Amsterdam is of course by water, and the Pulitzer has its own vintage boat, which once transported Winston Churchill.
-We sipped on champagne while enjoying an excellent historical tour from the elegantly dressed captain.
-Fed, watered and rested we were inspired and set to explore the delights of this charming city.
+Order champagne, while enjoying an excellent historical tour from the elegantly dressed captain.